tangledhelix/DP_presidents/README.md

 ### Transcriber's notes ###

 * p.
 56: changed Charlotteville to Charlottesville (in June, in Charlottesville)
 * p.
+104: a closing quote-mark with no accompanying opening mark was left as-printed, because no reliable source was found to identify where the quote begins. (... opposition to Executive usurpation.”)
+* p.
 107: changed portrayng to portraying (portraying all the strength)
 * p.
 109: changed responsibilty to responsibility (responsibility for the existence)
 * p.
 157: changed Commitee to Committee (of the National Committee)
 * p.
-168: corrected ballot 55 (which was misprinted as 45)
+168: corrected ballot 55 (which was misprinted as “45”)
 * p.
 212: changed conventon to convention (action of the convention)
 * p.
 216: changed enthusiam to enthusiasm (continued amid great enthusiasm)
 * p.
 229: corrected Vallandingham to Vallandigham (Mr. Vallandigham)